CinRC/.github/profile/README.md

 ## Presentation

-CinRC stands for "Concurrency In Reversible Computations".
+The CinRC project aims at improving current specification languages for concurrent, reversible programs and protocols.
 It is an international collaborative project funded by the [NSF](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2242786), taking primarily place in the [Augusta University's School of Computer Science](https://www.augusta.edu/ccs/).

-The project aims at improving current specification languages for concurrent, reversible programs and protocols.

 ## Members